socketio/socket.io-fiddle/README.md

 # Socket.IO Fiddle

 ```
+$ sh generate.sh        # create self-signed certificate
 $ npm install           # install the dependencies
 $ npm start             # run the server
 $ npm run client        # run the nodejs client
 ```

-And point your browser to `http://localhost:3000`.
+And point your browser to `https://localhost:3000`.
 Optionally, specify a port by supplying the `PORT` env variable.

 Other branches: